ellie007/tic_tac_toe/README.md

 Welcome to Tic Tac Toe!

-To begin the game, please enter 'ruby game_runner.rb' into the command line.
+To begin the game, please enter 'ruby tictactoe.rb' into the command line.

 Enjoy!